 New Year’s Eve, 2004.
 Sergeant Jake Roenick is in charge of a Detroit police precinct on the last night before the station is due to be closed.
 Roenick is also being analysed by psychologist Alex Sabian concerning the lingering guilt he feels over his involvement in an undercover operation that went wrong, ending with two officers dead.
 Meanwhile, underworld kingpin Marion Bishop is arrested after killing a cop and agrees to turn state’s evidence.
 He is taken away to a holding facility.
 However, with blizzard conditions closing in, the prison transfer bus is forced to stop at the precinct and place Bishop and three other arrestees in the cell overnight.
 Snipers circle the precinct and burst in, trying to kill Bishop and shooting the two transfer officers before being driven back.
 After killing one of the snipers, Roenick realises that they are not Bishop’s men but police officers.
 In turning evidence, Bishop could bring down more than 30 dirty cops and they have come to eliminate him and prevent him from speaking out.
 Realising that the police are intending to eliminate all of them as witnesses, Roenick, the retiring officer Jasper O’Shea, secretary Iris Ferry and a stranded Alex are forced into a tenuous truce with the four prisoners to fight for their survival.

 Assault on Precinct 13 1976 was a tension-bared siege film about a handful of people trapped in a police station fending off marauding gangs attacking outside.
-Assault on Precinct 13 2005 has updated the original in interesting ways.
+Assault on Precinct 13 2005, which comes with a script from James DeMonaco who would go on to write and direct The Purge (2013) and sequels, has updated the original in interesting ways.
 The most noticeable change is when it comes to the character of the father who triggers the assault off after shooting a gang member in retaliation for the murder of his daughter.
 There is no father or daughter, or even for that matter gang members, in the remake.
 Instead, the remake has focused the assault around the central character of the prisoner that the cops enter into a tenuous truce with, while the attacking street gangs have now been turned into corrupt cops seeking to prevent him from turning state’s evidence.

 Assault on Precinct 13 2005 notably also expands the original out in terms of its characters.
 In a piece of motivational backstory, we are given an extended opening scene showing Ethan Hawke in the midst of an undercover drug operation that goes wrong and later see him being emotionally haunted by the incident.
 Many of the other characters have been expanded out, notably Brian Dennehy as an old school cop on the verge of retirement, who is present to confront Ethan Hawke’s moral stance, resenting the arming of the convicts and arguing for throwing Laurence Fisburne out to the figurative wolves.
 Less effective is the attempt to characterise Drea De Matteo’s secretary by putting her in fishnets and having her lusting after bad boys, which comes off as a one-dimensional caricature.